Michoaddy/Alx-pre_course/README.md

 My first readme
-Just to see whats like out here,thank you.
+Just to see what's like out here,thank you.